BauerLabUAMS/ProteomeTurnover/README.md

 If you use this code, please cite:

 **Comprehensive analysis of proteome turnover dynamics during T cell exhaustion**
-(Authors list, Journal, Year, DOI or link if available)

 ## License

-MIT License (or specify your lab's preferred license)
+MIT License

 ## Contact

-Maintained by: Dr. Michael Bauer
+Maintained by: Michael Bauer
 Department of Biomedical Informatics
 University of Arkansas for Medical Sciences